RBCanty/Roblonski/data_management/readme.md

 ## Overview ##
-These files concerning the handling of data files in the file system and the processioning of numerical data.
+These files concern the handling of data files in the file system and the processioning of numerical data.
 For other spectral data-processing see the aux_devices folder (general) and the workflows folder (workflow-specific).